 In this work, we tackle the largely unexplored design of distributed mmWave radar networks to monitor people in indoor spaces.
-Our aim is to develop automatic calibration and sensor fusion algorithms to enable the quick deployment of multiple, jointly operating radars with no human intervention and no accurate synchronization between the devices.
-Multistatic radars used in, e.g., [8], [9], require synchronizing the devices' clocks in order to allow coherent processing of the received signals.
+We aim to develop automatic calibration and sensor fusion algorithms to enable the quick deployment of multiple, jointly operating radars with no human intervention and no accurate synchronization between the devices.
+Multistatic radars used in, for example, [8], and [9], require synchronizing the devices' clocks to allow coherent processing of the received signals.
 This is highly impractical, as it mandates clock distribution through an optical connection to be set up, jeopardizing the ease and speed of deployment.

-For this reason, we rather assume that the radar devices operate independently (i.e., they can only receive their own transmitted signals), and communicate the result of the target detection and tracking steps to a fusion center.
-In this scenario, we need to solve two main issues: (i) automatically obtain the positions and orientations of the radars (self-calibration), as they are often unknown, or it is impractical to measure them at deployment time; and (ii) combine the environment perception capabilities of the multiple radars (sensor fusion), so as to boost their sensing accuracy and mitigate occlusion.
-The few existing solutions to point (i) present significant practicality and usability limitations in real scenarios [10]-[12].
-Point (ii), instead, has not been investigated with indoor mmWave radars, to the best of our knowledge.
+© 2023 The Authors.
+This work is licensed under a Creative Commons Attribution 4.0 License.
+For more information, see https://creativecommons.org/licenses/by/4.0/ For this reason, we rather assume that the radar devices operate independently (i.e., they can only receive their own transmitted signals) and communicate the result of the target detection and tracking steps to a fusion center (FC).
+In this scenario, we need to solve two main issues: 1) automatically obtain the positions and orientations of the radars (self-calibration), as they are often unknown, or it is impractical to measure them at deployment time and 2) combine the environment perception capabilities of the multiple radars (sensor fusion), to boost their sensing accuracy and mitigate occlusion.
+The few existing solutions to point 1) present significant practicality and usability limitations in real scenarios [10], [11], [12].
+Point 2), instead, has not been investigated with indoor mmWave radars, to the best of our knowledge.
 This aspect is particularly challenging as we aim at enhancing the tracking accuracy without leveraging coherent processing, thus only assuming coarse synchronization as provided by popular network protocols (e.g., the network time protocol, NTP).

-In this paper we propose ORACLE, a solution to the mmWave radar network deployment and integration problem.
+In this article, we propose ORACLE, a solution to the mmWave radar network deployment and integration problem.
 Our contribution is twofold.
 As a first step, ORACLE automatically estimates the location and orientation of multiple radars with respect to a common coordinate system through an improved version of our previous work [13].
 For this, ORACLE takes the trajectories of people moving in the environment as a reference.
-Then, the system fuses the information about moving people tracked by different radars at a fusion center (FC), enhancing the resilience of the tracking process in case of occlusion.
-ORACLE processes local information, transmitted by the radars to the FC, in a slotted-time fashion, thus handling the high variability in the frame rate of commercial radars.
+Then, the system fuses the information about moving people tracked by different radars at an FC, enhancing the resilience of the tracking process in the case of occlusion.
+ORACLE processes local information, transmitted by the radars to the FC, in a slottedtime fashion, thus handling the high variability in the frame rate of commercial radars.
 Then, it merges local tracks and provides a global representation of the moving targets in the environment.

-The original contributions of this work are:
+The original contributions of this work are as follows.